mishafarms/wii-sphero/README.md

 ```

 To get the touchscreen working I did the following.

 ```
 cd LCD-show
 sudo dpkg -i -B xinput-calibrator_0.7.5_armhf.deb
 ```
 then execute the calbrator.
-You should not need to set this (it shoul be set) but your DISPLAY=0.0
+You should not need to set this (it should be set) but your DISPLAY=0.0

 ```
 xinput-calibrator
 ```